dmast3r/sudoku-chainRXN/README.md

 		-->heighest no of balls can be entered in box is 3 -->side rows and columns can take only two balls -->Four corner of grid can take only one ball

+This game is developed on turboC and uses DOS-box which have very low-end graphics and sometimes it freezes or lazy in processing b/c of this,Fill free to improve it
+Have a nice day!!